Disc extrusion causes

-However, when the disc fluid impinges on nearby spinal nerves or the spinal cord itself, you may experience symptoms like tingling, numbness, weakness, and pain.?
-Causes of a disc extrusion, also called a herniated disc, can include traumatic injury, overexertion, illness, and obesity, but the most common cause is degeneration that accompanies the natural aging process.
+However, when the disc fluid presses on nearby spinal nerves or the spinal cord itself, you may experience symptoms like tingling, numbness, weakness and pain.
+Causes of a disc extrusion, or a herniated disc, can include traumatic injury, overexertion, illness and obesity.
+However, the most common cause is normal degeneration that accompanies the natural aging process.

-- Disc protrusion – a more severe form of bulging disc, where the disc is still intact but has protruded even farther into the spinal canal.
+- Disc protrusion — This is a more severe form of bulging disc, where the disc is still intact but has protruded even farther into the spinal canal.
 A protrusion may involve up to 180 degrees of the disc’s circumference.

 - Disc extrusion — A disc wall finally develops a tear when it’s under a large amount of pressure, and the inner disc material extrudes into the spinal canal, possibly exerting pressure on nearby spinal nerve roots or the spinal cord.

 Conservative and minimally invasive treatment options

 There is good news — even though aging cannot be prevented, a disc extrusion can sometimes heal on its own without surgery.

 Your physician may also recommend a regimen of conservative disc extrusion treatments, such as pain medication, hot/cold compresses, behavior modification or gentle stretching, among others.